rkuehfus/AzureMonitoringHackathon/README.md

 ## Overview

-### This challenged based Azure Monitoring Hackathon is intended to teach you how to monitor Azure workloads.
-During these three days you will be working Azure Monitor and Alerting, Log Analytics and Application Insights.
+### This challenged based Azure Monitoring Hackathon is intended to teach how to monitor Azure workloads.
+During these three days you will be working Azure Monitor, Log Analytics and Application Insights.

 ## Goals